Stay in comfort as you track Botswana’s myriad wildlife

 Day by day itinerary

 Makgadikgadi Pans National Park

 Changing at Johannesburg, you’ll fly to Maun where a charter flight will bring you 140 km to your safari lodge, set on the western banks of the Boteti River.
-Check into your thatched, glass-fronted suite before making full use of the included wildlife activities to explore your national park surrounds.
+Check into your thatched, glass-fronted suite set high above the Boteti River before making full use of the included wildlife activities to explore your national park surrounds.
 Whether it’s a day or night game drive, a walking tour, or, water levels permitting, a river cruise expedition, expert guides will get the most out of this stunning environment.
-And, although the lodge’s name translates to ‘lion’s paw’, you’ll be treated to much more than this big cat king; zebras, wildebeest, leopard, cheetah, hyenas and impala are all regularly spotted.
+And, although the lodge’s name translates to ‘lion’s paw’, you’ll be treated to much more than this big cat king; zebras, wildebeest, porcupine, hippos, leopard, cheetah, hyenas and impala are all regularly spotted.
+Optional cultural village tours can be arranged and for those staying for a minimum of three nights, a visit to Nxai pans, Baines Baobabs or Makgadikgadi Salt Pans.
 Come the evening, return to poolside luxury, gourmet dining, an intimate bar and a riverside hide.

 Stay: Leroo La Tau (Superior)